semrush/intergalactic/website/docs/components/select/select.md

 ![](static/multiselect-all.png)

-@## Specific cases for multiselect
+## Specific cases for multiselect

 In long lists (for example, in the list of countries), the values selected by the user should be pinned to the very top of the list when the user has closed/opened the select.

-@table-caption Specific cases for multiselect
+Table: Specific cases for multiselect

 | User opens select and starts selecting the items.    | User closes select.    | User has reopened select, and the items they selected are pinned at the very top of the list.
 When unchecking these items, they remain in the same place. |
 | ------------------------------------------------------- | ---------------------- | -------------------------------------- |